-If there is not enough money in your account to meet the direct debit payment, or you don't make the repayment yourself during the month it is due, your mortgage loan will go into arrears.
-The date it goes into arrears will be the first day of that month, as that is the day your repayment is due.
+If there is not enough money in your account to meet the direct debit payment, or you don't make the repayment yourself by the 6th of the month after it was due, your mortgage loan will go into arrears.
+The date it goes into arrears will be the 7th day of that month, as that is the day your repayment is due.

-For example, your repayment for March is payable on 1 March.
-If the full repayment is not in the account by 31 March the loan account is in arrears.
+For example, your repayment for March is payable on 7 March.
+If the full repayment is not in the account by 6 April the loan account is in arrears.
+The account will be in arrears from 7 March.